brian-greeson/soloTow/README.md

 | 1 | [Motor Controller](https://kellycontroller.com/shop/kls-n/) | $229 | Select the KLS7230ND |
 | **Total** | | **$708.00** | |
 ### Battery
 Be cautious with purchasing from vendors other than the ones listed here.
 Battery scams are rampant on aliExpress.
 I have purchased several batteries from this vendor and RMA'd a bad pack.
 The customer service was slow but good.
-After shipping the defective pack back I received a new pack within a week.
 If you want more tows per charge you can opt for a pack with a higher amp hour (Ah) rating.
 Or purchase multiple packs.
 | Quantity | Item/Link| Price| Notes |
 |:---:|:---:|:---:|:---:|
 | 2 | [Battery](https://tinyurl.com/46wfumn2) | $452.80 | 60V 25Ah option |